 Psyched that you folks all loved it Nate.
 It's an incredible spot with some fun but sick knobaliciousness happening.
 As it's located high at the 3300 foot level, it really comes into its own in the heat of the summer when Smith Rock is cooking and too hot to do anything but sip umbrella drinks in the shade by the Eagle Crest Resort golf courses or swimming pools.

 For everyone else, as said above although there is currently over 3000 vertical feet of enjoyable bolted climbing on the main weathered knobby silicified tuff-breccia formation: there's lots more to be had, and IF anyone wants to show up and an lay some more pipe and do the hard work have at it.
 If you don't like bolts don't head out here as every thing but the Salethe Highway route is 100% bolts.
-There are hundreds of new routes waiting out here to be done.
+There are hundreds of new routes waiting out here to be done in the vicinity.
 HUNDREDS! .
 Currently, ALL of the routes can be rappelled with a single 60M rope.
 No need to haul an extra rope no matter how high off the deck you get.
 This is a standard it would be nice to keep.

-When Ben Priestly (who found the place and turned me onto it -thanks again Ben!) and I first say it we thought that the main formation looked like a classic Gothic European Cathedral so that was our name for it.
+When Ben Priestly (who found the place and turned me onto it -thanks again Ben!) and I first saw it we thought that the main formation looked like a classic Gothic European Cathedral so that was our name for it.
 There are 2 large spires in the front (Dragon's Spine and The Old Witch) which give the place a total classic gothic cathedral look.
 As there are "Cathedrals" in about every state, 3 or 4 in Yosemite, my local brobhams soon morphed the name into Coethredral due to the fixation I had on the place.
 LOL.

 The general rule of thumb that Ben wanted and is now tradition is that if anyone thinks an existing route needs bolts, discuss it with the others currently climbing out there and put them in.
 BAMM:-)!
 Just do it.
 Although in other places the tradition is that the FA party gets consulted, Ben had wisely suggested that the more appropriate group to consult for this location is whomever the active/current folks hanging and climbing out here are.
 I agree and think it's a better tradition than trying to find the FA and asking permission.
 Given the more remote nature of the area more bolts are better than less, and some of the early routes we did just need more bolts anyway.
 Given that perfect clipping stances of last year can become tomorrows no place to rest stance in 2 seconds or less, it is even more critical to pull the trigger on a new bolt (so to speak LOL) fast.
 Just make sure that whomever the current locals or fanatic fans are, they get asked before you drill.
 Don't make it a big deal if someone else pulls the trigger without asking you your opinion and if they put in an extra bolt you don't like, simply don't clip it.